matgat/llconv/readme.md

 A couple of draconian choices have been made:

 * Support just `UTF-8` encoding\
-  _Rationale: `8-bit ANSI` encodings introduce a dependency on the codepage,
+  _Rationale: `8-bit ANSI` encodings introduce a dependency on
-              while encodings based on a bigger character size should be avoided because have only disadvantages:
+              the codepage, while encodings based on a bigger character size have only disadvantages:
               much more size (text mostly `ASCII`),
               slower parsing (endianness),
               generally less compatible with external tools_

 * Support just _unix_ line breaks (`LF`, `\n`)\
   _Rationale: There's really no point for two-chars lines breaks
-              unless you're stuck with `notepad.exe` or sending the character stream to an ancient typewriter_
+              even in *Windows*, unless you're stuck with `notepad.exe` or an ancient teletype device_

 ### Input files
 Input files must: